-Messe Berlin GmbH attaches great importance to data protection.
-This information notice informs you about the processing of the personal data in connection with the press accreditation.
-This notice supplements our General Data Protection Policy, which can be found at https://www.messe-berlin.de/Datenschutz.
-For particular processing activities there will be separate information notices, where necessary.
+Messe Berlin GmbH (hereinafter “Messe Berlin”) attaches great importance to data protection.
+This information notice informs about the processing of the personal data in connection with press accreditation and participation in events as a press representative.
+This information supplements the General Data Protection Policy on the Messe Berlin website.
+For particular processing activities there will be separate information notices, where necessary

 1. Controller and data protection officer

-2. Categories and sources of the personal data
+2. Categories and sources of personal data

 3. Purposes and legal basis of processing

 Messe Berlin processes personal data pursuant to section 2 for the purpose of performing the accreditation procedure, for checking legitimation and, in the event of successful accreditation, for participation in the event and its organization and implementation, including the granting of access/participation authorizations (legal basis: the legitimate interest of Messe Berlin in press and public relations as well as checking legitimation and event organization and implementation Art.
 6 (1) (f) GDPR).
 If separate participation and usage conditions apply to participation in the event, the related data processing is based on the performance of the contract (Art.
 6 (1) (b) GDPR

 The processing of personal data for the purpose of personal checks by the BKA is based on the legal basis of Section 24 (1) no. 1 of the Federal Data Protection Act (BDSG) (danger prevention) in conjunction with Sections 5, 21 (1) sentence 2 and Sections 25, 28 of the Act on the Federal Criminal Police Office and Federal and State Cooperation in Criminal Police Matters (BKAG) or by the LKA on the basis of the corresponding provisions in the state laws.

 3.2.
 Support of press representatives based outside Germany